-smalltalk is a set of evidence-based strategies that parents can use to enhance the home learning environment for their children from birth up to 4 years of age.
+smalltalk is a set of evidence-based strategies that parents can use to enhance the home learning environment for their children from birth up to school age.

 smalltalk has five key elements.
 It aims to increase: